breathing-exercise-to-prevent-hypoxemia

 • Repeat: Maintain doing this workout for a while.

-In addition to assisting with regular breathing, straw breathing also increases lung capacity as well as oxygen absorption.
+In addition to assisting with regular breathing, straw breathing also increases lung capacity and oxygen absorption.

 How to Do Counting Breaths: